adafruit/micropython/README.md

 [MicroPython](http://www.micropython.org) for use on educational development boards designed and sold by [Adafruit](https://www.adafruit.com).

-CircuitPython, a MicroPython derivative, implements Python 3.x on microcontrollers such as the SAMD21 and ESP8266.
+**CircuitPython**, a MicroPython derivative, implements Python 3.x on microcontrollers such as the SAMD21 and ESP8266.

 ## Status